-The next shots of him looking down into the underground home (below) were shot 300km away in Matmata.
+The next shots of him looking down into the underground home (below) were shot 300 kilometres away in Matmata.

-However, one of the first time we were supposed to see Luke Skywalker were of him watching the ongoing battle in orbit between the Star Destroyer and Princess Leia’s blockade runner.
-He then takes his land speeder to Tosche station to tell his friends about it but by the time they go outside to look at it it’s all over and they think Luke was just making it all up.
+However, the first time we were supposed to see Luke Skywalker was of him watching the ongoing battle in orbit between the Star Destroyer and Princess Leia’s blockade runner.
+He then takes his land speeder to Tosche station to tell his friends about it but by the time they go outside to look at it, it’s all over and they think Luke was just making it all up.
 This scene was shot in the north-west of Djerba in Tunisia and ended up on the cutting room floor but appears in deleted scenes on the blu-ray.